cicsdev/cics-banking-sample-application-cbsa/doc/CBSA_Architecture_guide.md

 -   A Db2 subsystem (v12 or greater)

--   A zOS Connect EE server
+-   A zOS Connect server

 For the CBSA base offering the CICS region does not need to have a JVM server, although for additional/optional CBSA installation offerings